darccio/mergo/README.md

 }
 ```

-Also, you can merge overwriting values using the transformer WithOverride.
+Also, you can merge overwriting values using the transformer `WithOverride`.

 ```go
 if err := mergo.Merge(&dst, src, WithOverride); err != nil {